 Sometimes, this means rebranding.
 If your look and appeal have remained unchanged for decades, it may be time to change the brand to include new consumer demographics.
 Doing so positions your brand as being as relevant today as it was when you first began doing business.

 Remember also that your targeted demographic (AKA buyer personas) may change in age.
 Families with young children 50 years ago were younger than they might be today.
 You have to keep in mind that these changes affect how buyers view your products and evaluate their brand loyalties.

 When customers move through the sales funnel, they eventually become buyers.
 If you and your company do a good job, these buyers become brand ambassadors.
 It means that they talk to their friends and neighbors about you.
 They like you and recommend you.

 Far too often, companies forget to reward this level of loyalty.
 Make it part of your brand to recognize it.
 Offer discounts to returning customers.
 Provide them with discount codes for friends and family members.

 Write a “thank you” note to the customer who referred a family member.
 Invite a buyer to write a customer review that you then put up on your social media feed and your website.
 Show your gratitude to the people who’re keeping you in business.

 One of the biggest mistakes big companies make is failing to build a personal relationship and maintain it.
 When the buyer feels like just another source of revenue, you won’t be likely to see that person recommending you.
 Moreover, they might not even feel good about your brand any longer, which leads to a lack of loyalty.

 Your strategy for branding must include an ability to learn from the competition.
-To do so, you need to know what they’re doing.
-Moreover, you need to be honest and admit when they do something extraordinarily well.
+To do so, you need to know what they’re doing for their digital marketing, offline marketing, trade show marketing, etc. Moreover, you need to be honest and admit when they do something extraordinarily well.
 It’s a great learning opportunity.